Primary school students collaboratively painting a small-scale mural using Pattern Play techniques with warm colours.

 How Can Social Art Projects Connect People?

 Social Art projects get people together.
 Companionship is the most important human needs.
 Painting together in this way is fun!
 There’s no feelings of comparison anxiety or performance pressure with this sort of group art making.
 That’s why collaborative art is so important!
-Enter my own style of group art – Pattern Play Collaborative Art is more than just making art—it’s about connecting through colour.
-This relaxed, joyful method turns social art projects into something anyone can enjoy, no matter their experience level.
-Whether you’re painting with friends, family, carers, or a community group, the process makes room for everyone.
+Enter my own style of group art – Pattern Play Collaborative Art.
+It’s about connecting through colour.
+This relaxed, fun method turns social art projects into something anyone can enjoy, no matter their experience level.
+This process makes room for everyone.

 A shared moment.
 A shared canvas.
 A shared smile.